 No matter how miserable you make yourself, though, the ending stays the same.
 If you prefer games with a lot of alternate endings, you might be disappointed.

 You have to sift through massive amounts of loot to get gems (you know, the good stuff), so if you’ve got hot blood and thin patience, try something else.

 If you’re looking for something like Diable, but a little more intense, Grim Dawn might be the answer.

 Best Free Game Like Diablo: Path of Exile

 How about this: it’s free.
 Yes, Grinding Gear Games thinks of your wallet suffering beneath your RPG obsession when you won’t.
 This is the only free game on this list, by the way.
-Other games like Diablo have cost as much as game features in common, but not Path of Exile.

 Path of Exile isn’t just about the battles.
 Check out the fantasy art in this one!
 That is, if you have time with the fast-paced gameplay.